GluuFederation/docs-ce-prod/3.1.1/source/index.md

     If you are looking for an open source IDM and governance platform, we recommend checking out [Evolveum Midpoint](https://evolveum.com/midpoint/).

 ##  Single Sign-On (SSO)
 The Gluu Server acts as an identity provider (IDP) in single sign-on (SSO) workflows.
-Users from web and mobile applications are redirected to Gluu for "sign-on", and when successful, are redirected back to applications with claims (or attributes) about themselves.
+Users from web and mobile applications are redirected to Gluu for "sign-on", and when successful, are redirected back to applications with an active session and claims (or attributes) about themselves.

 Learn how to configure the Gluu Server's [OpenID Connect Provider (OP)](./admin-guide/openid-connect.md) and [SAML Identity Provider (IDP)](./admin-guide/saml.md) in the admin guide.